Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Perspectives

-Although having taken a crucial step towards understanding the patterning of the stochastic neural field models under consideration, we have only touched the surface of what there is to explore in the context of these models.
-A full understanding of the bifurcations, including more complex ones than what we have considered here, is needed to establish the (non)-existence of symmetry breaking as discussed in the last paragraphs of the previous section.
 Regarding the time-dependent system \eqref{eqn:2}, we have yet to provide a complete existence and well-posedness study, which is challenging due to the nonlinear boundary condition.
 Furthermore, nonlinear stability is a completely open and tough question.
-However, finding a solution is crucial to fully understand the dynamics, and this process will require sophisticated analytical tools.
+Finding a solution is crucial to fully understand the dynamics, and this process will require sophisticated analytical tools.
 Finally, to extend the PDE models considered here to a more realistic setting, an investigation of space correlated noise and time delays is pertinent as well.